In Davos, Trump looks to sell 'America First' to global elite

 Trump is also likely to use the conference to discuss critical diplomatic matters face-to-face with many of his counterparts, potentially allowing him to leave the forum touting national security gains.

-After arriving in Davos Thursday morning, he’ll meet with several world leaders, including U.K. Prime Minister Theresa May and Israeli Prime Minister Benjamin Netanyahu.
+After arriving in Davos Thursday morning, he met with several world leaders, including U.K. Prime Minister Theresa May and Israeli Prime Minister Benjamin Netanyahu.

-Trump will spend Thursday evening hobnobbing with Klaus Schwab, the founder of the World Economic Forum, and with leaders of “select European companies,” where he will urge them to invest in the U.S., the White House said.
+Later Thursday, Trump is scheduled to hobnob with Klaus Schwab, the founder of the World Economic Forum, and with leaders of “select European companies,” where he will urge them to invest in the U.S., the White House said.

 On Friday, Trump will meet with Rwandan President and African Union Chairman Paul Kagame “to reaffirm the U.S.-Africa relationship,” McMaster told reporters.
 Just weeks ago, Trump referred to African nations as "shithole countries" during a meeting with a bipartisan group of senators.